ITCSIU21179/Web_App-Proj-Bookstore/README.md

 ## Features

-- Browse and search books by title, author, or genre
+- Browse and search books by title, author, or genre //Under developing
-- Add, edit, and delete books (admin functionality)
+- Add, edit, and delete books (admin functionality) //Not implemented yet
 - User authentication and registration
 - Responsive user interface
 - Book details view with descriptions and cover images